codio/site/source/docs/content/authoring/assessments/parsons-puzzle.html.md

 ---
-title: "Parsons Problems"
+title: "Parsons Puzzle"
 class_name: docs
 full_width: true
 ---

-## What are Parson’s Problems?
+## What are Parson’s Puzzles?

+Parson’s Problems are available on Codio as Parsons Puzzles.
 Parson’s Problems are great formative assessments that ask students to arrange blocks of scrambled code - allowing them to focus on the purpose and flow of the code (often including a new pattern or feature) while not worrying about syntax.

 Parson's Problems full documentation is available [here](http://js-parsons.github.io/documentation/)